jkeohan/Portfolio-2/project-worksheet.md

 ## Google Sheet

-Include link to your google sheet here.
-Here is the sample [Joe had used in class](https://docs.google.com/spreadsheets/d/15PmioBi2dQEkewpqI7MDkDpvcVF0Trw8vmarAQbwoHk/edit#gid=0)

 Here is my link to the google sheet https://docs.google.com/spreadsheets/d/1rSCXAKx7Pvd_FTYy3JIBdVTJTm-KZongre1eOOFiX9Y/edit#gid=0

 ## Wireframes

 Upload images of wireframe to cloudinary and add the link here with a description of the specific wireframe.
 Do not include the actual image and have it render on the page.

 mobile frame:
 https://www.figma.com/file/EEV1aKhSTpUEpc1IlKy4sZ/My-Portfolio-Mobile-Wireframe?node-id=2%3A0
 https://res.cloudinary.com/dwbqzx4rr/image/upload/v1583615349/mobileWireframe_robscf.jpg